Nar Phu Valley Trek

 Day 10 : Nar – Kang La (5 320m/17 450ft) – Ngawal (3 615m/12 860ft), 7-8 hrs

-Setting off before dawn from Nar, you pass through its lower kani and ascend gently through yak pastures, rounding the valley towards Kang La Phedi (4,620m) with the journey taking approximately 1.5 hours to the high camp.
-As you climb, the views of Pisang Peak and its dramatic ridge intensify.
-The 700m ascent to Kang La Pass, taking around 2.5 hours, is straightforward in clear conditions, challenging only if snow is present.
-The trail zigs and zags to a chorten, then follows a ridge to a river, ascending to a cairn overlooking the Nar Valley, and finally circles a lake before the steep zigzag climb to the pass, marked by flags and a cairn.
-The descent unveils the breathtaking Annapurna Himal panorama, leading down steep and loose scree to easier trails and yak kharkas, ending in the picturesque village of Ngawal on the Annapurna trail.
-Here, at a gentler altitude, you'll find respite and spend the night, reflecting on the day’s majestic traverse.
+Departing early from Nar, the trek begins with a gentle ascent through yak pastures, passing the lower kani as you make your way towards Kang La Phedi (4,620m), with the high camp reached in about 1.5 hours.
+As you climb, the views of Pisang Peak and its dramatic ridge become more striking.
+The 700m ascent to Kang La Pass takes approximately 2.5 hours and is straightforward in clear conditions, though it may be challenging if snow is present.
+The trail winds through a chorten, follows a ridge to a river, and ascends to a cairn with sweeping views of the Nar Valley.
+The final stretch circles a lake before the steep zigzag climb to the pass, which is marked by flags and a cairn.
+The descent offers breathtaking views of the Annapurna Himal, leading down steep, loose scree before leveling out to easier trails and yak kharkas.
+The day concludes in the charming village of Ngawal on the Annapurna Trail, where you’ll find a peaceful rest at a lower altitude, reflecting on the day's stunning journey through the Himalayas.

 Day 11 : Ngawal – Manang (3 540m/11 620ft), 3-4 hrs

 The journey continues with a gentle descent to Mungji, home to a serene nunnery perched above the village.
-The path then leads to the visually striking Braga (3,470m), characterized by its houses cascading down a rugged slope, culminating in an impressive Gompa, the most ancient and richly adorned in the Manang District.
-A brief trek from Braga brings you to Manang, inviting a day of rest and exploration.
-Delve into the village's unique culture and savor its culinary offerings, marking a tranquil end to the day with an overnight stay in Manang.
+From here, the trail leads to the stunning village of Braga (3,470m), known for its houses cascading down a rugged slope, culminating in an impressive Gompa—the oldest and most richly decorated in the Manang District.
+A short trek from Braga brings you to Manang, where you'll enjoy a well-deserved rest and exploration.
+Immerse yourself in the village's unique culture and indulge in its delicious culinary offerings, marking a peaceful end to the day with an overnight stay in Manang.
+This section of the trek offers the perfect opportunity to absorb the beauty of the Annapurna Region and the region’s cultural heritage.

 Day 12 : Manang: acclimatisation and exploration day